KKR offers 40% premium to buy out Axel Springer minorities

-The buyout offer of 63 euros per share puts an equity value of 6.8 billion euros ($7.7 billion) on the business.
+The buyout offer of 63 euros per share puts an equity value of 6.8 billion euros on the business.
 It will be subject to acceptances for 20% of Springer's share capital - a threshold one analyst said was within reach.

 The offer, made in concert with main shareholders led by founder Axel Springer's 76-year-old widow Friede, would guarantee her a say over strategy even if KKR secures a majority stake.